 Sonya Shaikh is an associate in the Orange County office of Latham & Watkins and a member of the Litigation & Trial Department.
-Ms. Shaikh advises clients on complex commercial and corporate litigation, with a focus on securities litigation.
+Sonya advises clients on complex business litigation, with a focus on securities litigation, mergers and acquisitions, professional liability, and class action litigation.

-Ms. Shaikh represents both public and private companies and their officers, directors, and special committees in connection with a variety of litigation and white collar matters, including:
+Sonya represents both public and private companies and their officers, directors, and special committees in connection with a variety of litigation matters, including:

 • General commercial litigation